Guidance Counselor: Educational Requirements & Career Info

 Practicing guidance counselors may consider earning voluntary professional certification.
 The National Board for Certified Counselors (NBCC) offers the National Certified School Counselor (NCSC) credential.
 To be eligible for this specialty certification, applicants must have earned a master's degree and the National Certified Counselor (NCC) designation, which is also offered by the NBCC.
 Candidates may earn the NCC prior to earning the NCSC, or they may earn the two certifications concurrently.
 Certification requires candidates to pass an examination and regularly earn continuing education credits.

 The U.S. Bureau of Labor Statistics (BLS) predicts a 19% job growth for career and school counselors in the years 2010-2020.
 Vocational, school, guidance and educational counselors earned $53,610 as a median annual salary in May 2012, according to the BLS.

-Related to Guidance Counselor: Educational Requirements for a Career in Guidance Counseling
+Related to Guidance Counselor: Educational Requirements & Career Info

 - Recently Updated

 Mental health counselors are trained in the use of various therapies to assist clients with long-term mental and emotional...

 Doctor of Philosophy (Ph.D.) programs in guidance counseling train individuals for senior leadership positions in the area of...